 If any of this sounds familiar, remember you’re not alone, and some levels of anxiety are normal and healthy.
 While anxiety is often an indicator that something is wrong, it does not always mean something is wrong with the relationship, and in fact could be a signal that we need to tend to something within ourselves.

 If the anxiety is causing you significant stress, a relationship coach or therapist may be able to help.
-Please reach out – you deserve to feel safe and happy when it comes to your relationship.
+Please reach out – you deserve to feel safe and happy when it comes to your relationship, and you are worthy of love.